gingerhome/gingee/docs/CONTRIBUTING.md

-# Contributing to GingerJS
+# Contributing to Gingee

-First off, thank you for your interest in GingerJS!
+First off, thank you for your interest in Gingee!
 We're thrilled that you're considering contributing to a project that's exploring the future of software development.

-GingerJS is a pioneering project, deeply co-authored by a human architect and a Generative AI partner.
+Gingee is a pioneering project, deeply co-authored by a human architect and a Generative AI partner.
 This unique origin shapes our development philosophy.
 We value not just the final code, but the creative process of dialogue, refinement, and testing that produces it.

 This guide provides a set of conventions for contributing to the project, ensuring that we can grow the platform in a consistent, secure, and collaborative way.